-One major area of politics covers the study of political institutions and processes - governments, parliaments, elections, political parties, civil services, armies, pressure groups.
+One major area of politics covers the study of political institutions and processes governments, parliaments, elections, political parties, civil services, armies, pressure groups.
 It examines how they operate in different countries of the world, and makes comparisons across political systems.
 Building on descriptions of this kind, we can go on at a later stage to generalise about such issues as how political parties are managed and how voters typically cast their ballots.

 The second major area is political philosophy.
-Here, fundamental questions are raised about politics and political ideas, for instance: Is democracy a good form of government?
+Here, fundamental questions are raised about politics and political ideas, for instance: What are the characteristics of a good political leader?
+Is democracy a good form of government?
 How much power should governments have?
 What conception of freedom should be embodied in political life?
 What is the relationship between the state and society?
 These questions are studied largely through the works of historical and contemporary thinkers.